PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 * `send()` - sends a value to the `yield` statement, making it produce a value instead of emitting one.
 Remember to call `next()` beforehand.
 * `close()` - a way to inform the generator that it should finish its work.
-  It generates the `GeneartorExit` exception upon calling the `yield` statement.
+  It generates the `GeneratorExit` exception upon calling the `yield` statement.
 * `throw()` - gives you the opportunity to send an error to generator upon a call to the `yield` statement.